 529 tax-advantaged college savings plan

-The plans are defined in Section 529 of the Internal Revenue Code and are administered by state agencies and organizations.
+529 plans are defined in Internal Revenue Code Section 529.
+There is a limit on the amount that can be contributed each year.
 For more information on 529 plans, go to College Savings Plan Network and Saving for College.

 Washington State K-12 Dual Credit Programs